theiscnp/Asset_Load_Controller/readme.md

 or just a single file: `<script> asset_load_controller_ins.load( 'my/ext/script.js' ) </script>`.

 ## Notice ##

-Loading assets like this, will be async to the initial page load, regardless of the "async" and "defer" properties - the rest of the document will continue to load without waiting for our assets to finish loading.
+Loading assets like this, they are per default not async, but they will be async to the initial page load regardless of the "async" and "defer" properties - the rest of the document will continue to load without waiting for our assets to finish loading.

 __Which is also why you must be acquainted with:__ `window.addEventListener('load', () =>`
 to bind our events for when the page is done loading